jamesenki/docker_kata/README.md

 # docker_kata
-For the Docker Kata Reset on Personal Machine
+For the Docker Kata Reset on Personal Machine Attempt 2